pajhal-group/card-com-solution-laravel/README.md

-﻿Here’s a sample README file for integrating the Cardcom payment gateway in a Laravel application:

----

 # Cardcom Payment Gateway Integration in Laravel

 This repository demonstrates how to integrate the **Cardcom** payment gateway into a Laravel application using **Guzzle** for handling API requests and XML responses.